lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

         inputs: ~
 ```

-If a component doesn't have a pipeline defined, then copy the pipeline from the higher scope down into this component, like so:
+If a component doesn't have a defined pipeline, you can copy it from the higher scope.
+In the following example, `component-node-2` didn't have a pipeline defined, so we used the pipeline defined on the `grouping-node-1`:

 ```yaml
 graph: